matjack1/LabAdmin/README.md

 Labadmin is a Django application created to manage user rights to access the lab and the machines.

+In this Readme you can follow the tutorial to set it up on a PC or Raspberry Pi.
+If you go in the ```Client``` folder you'll be able to access the different clients you can use with Labadmin

 ## Installation

 If you are going to deploy labAdmin from scratch on a new Django installation you have two choices: